aiekick/NoodlesPlate/README.md

 * primitive instancing
 * in code config (selectable in ui)
 * include files
-* multipass
+* multipass :
+  * in many files
+  * or in one file
-* compute shader => not finalized, supprort only 2d/3d texture. no mesh generation
+* compute shader => not finalized, support only 2d/3d texture. no mesh generation
-* immport of ShaderToy / GlslSandbox / VertexShaderArt
+* import of ShaderToy / GlslSandbox / VertexShaderArt
+  * import fo shadertoy now possible in one file only
 * multi attachments buffers
 * uniforms config switcher => lets you save/load uniforms conf file
 * Primitve Culling System via Gizmo